Development and Construction Guidelines

 New PCBs Screening Mandates: Are you exempt?

-On or before June 30, 2019, applicants proposing to demolish a building must submit a PCBs (Polychlorinated biphenyls) Screening Assessment Form prior to obtaining a demolition permit.
+As of January 24, 2019, applicants proposing to demolish a building must submit a PCBs (Polychlorinated biphenyls) Screening Assessment Form prior to obtaining a demolition permit.
 The Screening Form will determine if the building is likely to have materials containing PCBs.
 Structures built or remodeled between January 1, 1950 and January 1, 1981 may contain caulks/sealants, thermal/fiberglass insulation, adhesive/mastic, rubber window seals/gaskets with PCBs concentrations at or above 50 ppm that require abatement before demolition in accordance with state and federal laws.

 Trash Enclosure Modification